xmtp/xmtp-react-native/README.md

 ## Handle messages

 To be able to send a message, the recipient must have already started their client at least once and consequently advertised their key bundle on the network.
 Messages are addressed using wallet addresses.
-The message payload can be a plain string, but other types of content can be supported through the use of `SendOptions` (see [Different types of content](#different-types-of-content) for more details)
+The message payload can be a plain string, but other types of content can be supported through the use of `SendOptions`.
+See [Handle different types of content](#handle-different-types-of-content) for more details.

 ```tsx
 const conversation = await xmtp.conversations.newConversation(